 Photo courtesy of stem.T4L via Unsplash

-If you want the kids to continue learning, but your condo has limited space, you need not fret.
+If you want continuous learning, but afraid condo living with kids might get in the way, you need not fret.
 Thanks to technology, there are now learning apps online that can help your kids in their home learning sessions.

 Download educational apps for kids on Apple Store or Google Play Store like math problems, puzzles, and logic games that boost brain activity.
 This is a cost-efficient way for your kids to keep learning even if you’re stuck inside your home.

 7. Let kids do household chores